CogComp/arithmetic/README.md

 Code and data used for the paper

 Subhro Roy and Dan Roth.
-Unit Dependency Graph and its Application to Arithmetic Word Problem Solving AAAI 2017
+Unit Dependency Graph and its Application to Arithmetic Word Problem Solving.
+AAAI 2017.

 Also includes a cleaner implementation of our solver described in

-Subhro Roy and Dan Roth
+Subhro Roy and Dan Roth.
-Solving General Arithmetic Word Problems
+Solving General Arithmetic Word Problems.
-EMNLP 2015
+EMNLP 2015.

 If you use the code or data, please cite the above publications.